VitorRosaDev/VitorRosaDev/README.md

-# Vitor Rosa - Frontend Developer
+# Vitor Rosa

 My background includes significant experience in sales and technical support at large corporations.
 There, I honed my interpersonal skills and problem-solving abilities, always focused on achieving and exceeding results.
-Self-taught by nature, I'm transitioning into frontend development, where I already work as a freelancer, applying web and mobile frameworks.
+Self-taught by nature, I'm transitioning into software development, where I already work as a freelancer, applying desktop, web and mobile frameworks.

 ## Connect with me!